 The ship now serves as an artificial reef and is home to hundreds of fish and marine animals.
 The Kittiwake ship wreck is a private park and attraction that is managed by the Cayman Islands Tourism Association and visitors to it are required to pay an entry fee.

-The video link on the right is hosted on YouTube and was filmed by Elly Wray with intro shots by Alex Mustard on January 15th 2011.
-You may click on the YouTube button at the bottom on the video to on YouTube.
+The video linked below is hosted on YouTube and was filmed by Elly Wray with intro shots by Alex Mustard on January 15th 2011.